Shielding Failures & Stroke Flashovers

 Transmission Structures

-Multi-circuit, multi-voltage transmission lines are common in Japan.
-As explained in this edited past contribution to INMR by T&D expert, Dr. William Chisholm, about 20 years ago researchers began observing direct lightning flashes on prototype double circuit lines that were constructed to ultra-high voltage dimensions but operating at 500 kV.
-These lines are easy to distinguish since they have phase-to-phase spacing of about 33 m compared to 17 m for normal 500 kV lines.
+The train ride from Narita Airport to Tokyo offers occasional glimpses of the tall, multi-circuit and multi-voltage transmission lines common throughout Japan.
+Starting about 2000, local researchers began observing direct lightning flashes on prototype double circuit lines, constructed to ultra-high voltage dimensions, but operating at 500 kV.
+These lines are easy to distinguish when ‘flying’ along rights-of-way with Google Earth, since they have phase-to-phase spacing of about 33 m compared to 17 m for normal 500 kV lines.

-High-resolution satellite images clearly resolve the 38 m separation of ground wires on these UHV lines and even the optical fiber groundwire (OPGW), with only 25 mm diameter, can be seen.
-These UHV lines have 8 bundle conductors versus the four conductor bundles of 500 kV circuits.
-The 23 m OPGW horizontal separation on 500 kV lines provides a negative shielding angle of about -6.7° at midspan to the phase located 28 m below.
-This shielding angle is similar to the -6.2° shielding angle for the UHV design, with vertical separation of 32 m.
+High-resolution satellite images also clearly resolve the 38 m separation of ground wires on UHV lines and it’s amazing that an optical fiber groundwire (OPGW) with 25 mm diameter can be seen by satellite.
+Switching to ‘street view’ mode confirms that the UHV lines have 8 bundle conductors versus the four conductor bundles of 500 kV circuits.
+The 23 m OPGW horizontal separation on 500 kV lines provides a negative shielding angle of about -6.7 at midspan to the phase located 28 m below.
+This shielding angle is similar to the -6.2 shielding angle for the UHV design, with vertical separation of 32 m.
 There are also larger differences in vertical separation among phases, i.e. 11 m on 500 kV lines and 19 m on UHV lines.

 Advertisement

-Lightning experts familiar with standard electrogeometric modeling (EGM) e.g. as set out in IEC 62305 with its four levels of ‘rolling sphere radius’ – 20, 30, 45 and 60 m – become uncomfortable when phase-to-ground or phase-to-OHGW clearances reach such dimensions.
-This uncertainty is thought to make the bottom phases more vulnerable to side flashes (i.e. in zone d-e of the diagram).
-However, the diagram also suggests that the upper phases should be relatively well protected, compared to bottom phases, since they have a small exposure arc (zone b-c).
+Lightning experts familiar with standard electrogeometric modeling (EGM), e.g. as set out in IEC 62305 with its four levels of ‘rolling sphere radius’ – 20, 30, 45 and 60 m – should become uncomfortable when the phase-to-ground or phase-to-OHGW clearances reach such dimensions.
+This uncertainty is thought to make the bottom phases vulnerable to side flashes (i.e. in zone d-e of the diagram).
+However, the diagram also suggests that the upper phases should be well protected compared to bottom phases because they have a small exposure arc (zone b-c).

 Conceptual drawing of lightning exposure to phase conductors using an ElectroGeometric Model (EGM)